LoopKit/loopdocs/docs/browser/bb-errors.md

 * You probably do not have the correct `TEAMID` entered in your `Secrets`
 * The rest of these instructions assume:
     * You have already created a *Loop* App in the *App Store* with that incorrect `TEAMID`
-    * This is true if you completed the steps after running Action: `Add Identifiers` and before Action: `Create Certificates`
+    * This is true if you completed the steps after running Action: `Add Identifiers` and before Action: `Create Certificates` or `Build Loop`

 Click on this link to [Delete Identifiers](#delete-identifiers).